NiaDavis/JavaCapstone/README.md

 ### Prerequisites

 - Java Development Kit (JDK) installed
-- An IDE such as IntelliJ IDEA or Eclipse
+- An IDE such as IntelliJ IDEA